 - rehabilitative and “habilitative” services which include helping a person keep, learn or improve functioning for daily living.
 (Examples include therapy for a child who isn’t walking or talking at the expected age physical and occupational therapy, help for those experiencing problems with speech, and treatment for individuals suffering from a variety of disabilities.)

-As Dr. Donald Berwick, former head of the Centers for Medicare and Medicaid told me not long ago: “One of the challenges of reform is to create policy that is locally responsive.””
+As Dr. Donald Berwick, former head of the Centers for Medicare and Medicaid said: “One of the challenges of reform is to create policy that is locally responsive.””

-This is why the Department of Health and Human Services (HHS) is giving the states the freedom to model their benchmark plan for individuals and businesses on either:
+This is why the Department of Health and Human Services (HHS) gave the states the freedom to model their benchmark plan for individuals and businesses on either:

 - one of the three small group plans in their state that boast the largest enrollment, or